- Download our Moving to Spain Guide (PDF)

 However, in areas with fewer expats, or for expats who don't have the time to queue in lines and devote to the laborious paperwork necessary, it might be worth hiring a gestor to do most of the process.

-Since the gestor has runners who deal with many clients at the same time and don´t need to queue like the rest of us, expats shouldn´t have to pay for too much of the gestor's time.
+Since the gestor has runners who deal with many clients at the same time, expats shouldn't have to pay for too much of the gestor's time.

 Buying a car in Spain from a dealership